FuyaLuo/PearlGAN/README.md

 ![Edge Consistency Comparison](docs/KAIST_APCE_example.png)

 ## Downloading files using Baidu Cloud Drive
-If the Google Drive link is not available, you can try to download the relevant code and files through the [Baidu cloud link](https://pan.baidu.com/s/1ojaqDf6dV_XYrsOqi1NNAg), extraction code: ir2d.
+If the above Google Drive link is not available, you can try to download the relevant code and files through the [Baidu cloud link](https://pan.baidu.com/s/1ojaqDf6dV_XYrsOqi1NNAg), extraction code: ir2d.

 ## Citation
 If you like our work and use the code or models for your research, please cite our work as follows.